 Majestic Dimensional Fidelity

-- Overview by Angelo Montrone
+Overview by Angelo Montrone

-Majestic Dimensional Fidelity (MDM) is our own standard of audio excellence assuring the listener that the audio has been recorded, mixed and mastered to the highest standard and is exceptional in clarity, detail, dynamics and dimension.
+Majestic Dimensional Fidelity (MDM) is our own standard of audio excellence assuring the listener that the audio has been recorded, mixed and mastered to the highest standard of fidelity and is exceptional in clarity, detail, dynamics and dimension.

 The determination for this is made by audio professionals at Majestic Music and we stake our reputation on it.